C4ptainCrunch/thesis/source/index.rst

 In addition algorithms listed above, we also implement two most basic agents: a random and a greedy player.
 While not having any interest per se due to their simplicity and low strength, these wille serve us later as a baseline to compare their strength to some more advanced algorithms.

-The first agent is the most simple we can think of and does not use any intelligence at all: it lists all the legal actions it can take and chooses one uniformly at random.
+The first agent is the most simple we can think of and does not use any intelligence at all: it lists all the legal actions it can play and chooses one uniformly at random.